samerton/NamelessMC/README.md

 **Welcome to the NamelessMC wiki!**

+**Please note: The software is very new, it's likely there will be database updates soon, and there will be bugs.
+It's advised not to use publicly yet.**

 NamelessMC is a free, easy to use & powerful website software for your Minecraft server, which includes a large range of features.

 **Demo: http://demo.worldscapemc.co.uk/**